 3 hours--Prereq.: 1213 or HNRS 2313.
 Emphasizes principles of logic and persuasion in rhetorical analysis and argumentative writing for a variety of audiences.
 Includes analysis and composition of print and nonprint texts.

 ENG 3213 Shakespeare

-3 hours--Prereq.: 2643 or departmental approval.
-Origin and development of the drama, life and times of Shakespeare, the Shakespearean theatre, reading of selected plays.
+3 hours--Origin and development of the drama, life and times of Shakespeare, the Shakespearean theatre, reading of selected plays.

 ENG 3343 Composing Theories and Practice